gamegoog/gamegoog.github.io/gamblr/README.md

 ## How to Get Started

 1. Visit our website: [GAMBLR](https://https://unfiltering.github.io/gamblr/)
+2. Get a job
-2. Work hard in the word document processing for moolah
+3. Work hard in the word document processing for moolah
-3. Choose your game: Slots or Crash.
+4. Choose your game: Slots or Crash.
-4. Place your bets and let the excitement begin!
+5. Place your bets and let the excitement begin!
+6. (optional) Keep upgrading your job, (not optional) gamble more.

 Get ready to turn your boring word document sessions into thrilling gambling sessions with GAMBLR!